rtansf/quantum/README.md

 <h2>An Engine For Fast Time Series Data Aggregation</h2>

 All analytics, whether looking back in time or attempting to predict the future, requires the ability to observe trends in data collected over time.
-The tools we use today to slice, dice and aggregate time-series data are mainly SQL-based and are too cumbersome to craft or too slow to return the desired results especially when querying very large data sets.
+The tools we use to slice, dice and aggregate time-series data are mainly SQL-based and are too cumbersome to craft or too slow to return the desired results especially when querying very large data sets.

 Quantum was created to address the problems above.
 It leverages data-streaming and in-memory caching to produce aggregated time-series data that can